 Check- Mutual Fund Questions

 Question: My income per month is Rs.
 25000/- approx. I want to invest Rs.
 7000/- to Rs.
 10000/- per month upto retirement age for my benefit.
 Please let me know the best secured investment idea for best return.
 Besides this I want to invest another Rs.
 1000/- to Rs.
 2000/- in every year due to getting DA / increment.
 Waiting for your comments.

 There is nothing called “best secured or ideal investment”.
 Any investment decision you make should align with your goals to achieve.
 There are various investment options available to an investor but each one has its risk and return as per the time horizon for investment.

-Retirement is a long term commitment and probably the most neglected goal by individuals.
-Since there is a good amount of retired life to live, there is always a need of higher corpus to be accumulated.
-The primary reason for this is the longevity of your life and expenses you bear post retirement.
+Retirement is a long-term commitment and probably the most neglected goal by individuals.
+Since there is a good amount of retired life to live, there is always a need for a higher corpus to be accumulated.
+The primary reason for this is the longevity of your life and the expenses you bear post-retirement.
 Hence the investment should be made in such instruments which can not only beat inflation but are capable of generating higher returns with maximum utilization of your resources.

 Question: What’s involved in financial planning?
 As a client what should I expect?